Franzferdinan51/LDS-Scripture-Scholar-AI-Assistant/README.md

     ```
 2.  **Install dependencies:**
     This project uses a modern web setup with `importmap`, so no `npm install` is required for the core libraries.
-3.  **API Keys:**
+3.  **Configure API Keys:**
-    *   Create a `.env` file in the root of the project.
-    *   Add your Google Gemini API key: `API_KEY=your_google_api_key_here`
+    *   This app is designed to work out-of-the-box using the pre-configured `API_KEY` environment variable.
-    *   The key will be loaded automatically into the settings.
-You can also configure other providers like OpenRouter in the in-app settings menu.
+    *   You can also configure other providers (like OpenRouter or a local LM Studio instance) and manage your Google API key in the in-app settings menu.
 4.  **Run the application:**
     Serve the project directory using a simple local web server.
 For example, using Python:
     ```bash
     python -m http.server
     ```
-    Or using a tool like `live-server`.
+    Or using a tool like `live-server` for automatic reloading.
 Open the provided URL in your browser.